 When you visit the Clean & Scentsible site for the tutorial to make this tree wall art, you'll see how white felt circles are used for the trees.
 That and the burlap used in this wall art give it a shabby chic appearance.

 26. Making Styrofoam Puppets

 Your yard will be the talk of the neighborhood when you make these tombstones and turn your lawn into a cemetery this Halloween.
 A very nice Styrofoam craft project with a tutorial at ALL FREE CRAFTS.

 29. Paper and Ribbon Eggs

 A combination of beautiful scrapbook papers and narrow ribbons and then decoupaged on Styrofoam egg shapes, and look at the outcome.
 Fantastic!
 Go to MOD PODGE ROCKS and you'll find the instructions for making these gorgeous eggs.

 I could definitely go for a Christmas tree filled with these little tree shaped ornaments.
 Yarns and sequins make up part of the instructions at Craft Passion.
 Some other additions might include rhinestones, buttons, seashells, etc.

 31. Rustic Chic Snowballs

 Imagine a huge glass bowl filled with these snowballs.
 An elegant look for your Christmas decor.
 These snowballs look so real that they look like they could melt.
-Susie Harris is the place to go to find the tutorial for this craft project.
+Rustic Crafts is the place to go to find the tutorial for this craft project.